 What causes chronic kidney disease?

-A number of conditions can cause permanent damage to the kidneys and/or affect the function of the kidneys and lead to CKD.
-Three common causes in the UK, which probably account for about three in four cases of CKD in adults, are:
+A number of conditions can cause permanent damage to the kidneys and/or affect the function of the kidneys and lead to chronic kidney disease.
+Three common causes in the UK, which probably account for about three in four cases of chronic kidney disease in adults, are:

 - Diabetes.
 Diabetic kidney disease is a common complication of diabetes.